awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Replication.MySQL.md

 **Note**
 You can't use binlog replication to or from certain types of Aurora DB clusters\.
 In particular, binlog replication isn't available for Aurora Serverless v1 clusters\.
 If the `SHOW MASTER STATUS` and `SHOW SLAVE STATUS` \(Aurora MySQL version 2\) or `SHOW REPLICA STATUS` \(Aurora MySQL version 3\) statement returns no output, check that the cluster you're using supports binlog replication\.
-In Aurora MySQL version 3, you can't replicate to the `mysql` system database using binlog replication\.
-Therefore, Data Control Language \(DCL\) statements such as `CREATE USER`, `GRANT`, and `REVOKE` aren't replicated in Aurora MySQL version 3\.
+In Aurora MySQL version 3, binary log replication doesn't replicate to the `mysql` system database\.
+Passwords and accounts aren't replicated by binlog replication in Aurora MySQL version 3\.
+Therefore, Data Control Language \(DCL\) statements such as `CREATE USER`, `GRANT`, and `REVOKE` aren't replicated\.

 You can also replicate with an RDS for MySQL DB instance or Aurora MySQL DB cluster in another AWS Region\.
 When you're performing replication across AWS Regions, make sure that your DB clusters and DB instances are publicly accessible\.
 If the Aurora MySQL DB clusters are in private subnets in your VPC, use VPC peering between the AWS Regions\.
 For more information, see [A DB cluster in a VPC accessed by an EC2 instance in a different VPC](USER_VPC.Scenarios.md#USER_VPC.Scenario3)\.